What is SaaS

 Clear onboarding

 Onboarding screens help users understand how to use the app and what benefits they can get.
-If customers find your product confusing, difficult to navigate, and useless, they will abandon it.
-The more engaging and creative your onboarding is, the higher chances that users will learn about functions without skipping and will stay on the platform.
+If customers find your product confusing or difficult to navigate, they will abandon it.
+The more engaging and creative your onboarding is, the higher the chances that users will learn about functions without skipping and will stay on the platform.

 For example, Slack is a pioneer in user onboarding.
 They use a contextual approach and have several flows for workspace creators and invitees.
 Design-wise, it’s a very thorough and clear walkthrough with pop-up tips, suggestions, and prompts.